Kong/docs.konghq.com/app/konnect/api-products/productize-service.md

 1. Click **Publish** for the Dev Portals you want to publish it to.
 Then, click **Finish**.
 1. In {% konnect_icon api-product %} [**API Products**](https://cloud.konghq.com/api-products), select the API product you added to the Dev Portal.
 1. Click **Product Versions** in the sidebar.
-1. Click the product version you created previously and either under the **Actions** button or the **Dev Portals** tab, click **Publish to Dev Portals** and select the Dev Portals you want to add the product version to.
+1. Click the product version you created previously and click the **Dev Portals** tab.
+Click **Publish to Dev Portals** and select the Dev Portals you want to add the product version to.

-If want to require authentication on your API product version, toggle **Require Authentication** to true.
-Additionally, you must select which authentication strategy applications registering to your API should use.
-The default auth strategy set by your Dev Portal admin will be auto selected for you.
+1. Optional: If you want to require authentication on your API product version, enable **Require Authentication** and select which authentication strategy applications registering to your API should use.
+For more information about how to configure authentication, see [Enable or Disable Application Registration for an API Product Version](/konnect/dev-portal/applications/enable-app-reg/).

 The API product and product versions you published should now be displayed in the Dev Portals you selected.
 {% endnavtab %}